 This delicate transition will determine whether the country, which just 30 years ago was a byword for famine and poverty, can continue its economic miracle.

 Today Ethiopia is a regional leader in East Africa and the host of the African Union headquarters.
 It is Africa’s second-most populous nation after Nigeria with 100 million people, and was the world’s fastest-growing economy last year, expanding by 9.5%.

-A top destination for foreign direct investment in Africa, Ethiopia has attracted keen interest from international businesses.
+A top destination for foreign direct investment in Africa, Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia has attracted keen interest from international businesses.
 It has posted an average 9% annual growth rate in recent years despite tight government control over its economy, drought, and outbursts of violent protest.

 The state controls key industries like finance and retail, but private investors have been piling in other areas including health care and construction.

-The challenge facing Mr. Ahmed lies in keeping Ethiopia on its path of rapid economic growth to lift millions out of poverty and create jobs for a burgeoning young population.
+The challenge facing Mr. Ahmed lies in keeping lamented Beijing’s economic engagement model, saying it undermined democracy and mired African countries in debt.
+When he landed in Ethiopia on its path of rapid economic growth to lift millions out of poverty and create jobs for a burgeoning young population.
 The country, whose state-reported unemployment rate is around 17% but has many more jobless who aren’t counted in official statistics, has a median age of just 18.

 A Rocky Half Century

 elected with 55 percent of the vote.
 At the time of our meeting, he’d already met leaders in neighboring Djibouti and Ethiopia, an ancient civilization, has seen tumult and disaster in recent history, marked with often violent changes in leadership.